HallemLab/Bryant-and-Hallem-2021/Supplemental Files/README.md

 - highest (top 2%) *Strongyloides* codon-adapted sequences
 - lowest (bottom 2%) *Strongyloides*-codon-adapted sequences

-- highest (top 2%) AT-rich sequences
+As well as GO terms significantly enriched in at least three *Strongyloides* species for the following functional subsets:

-- highest (top 2%) GC-rich sequences.
+- *S. stercoralis* genes with highest (top 2%) expression in free-living females
+- *S. stercoralis* genes with lowest (bottom 2%) expression in free-living females